ExpressLRS/Docs/docs/quick-start/receivers/configuring-fc.md

 ---
 template: main.html
-description: Configure your Flight Controller with the help of this guide.
+description: Configure your Flight Controller for ExpressLRS with the help of this guide.
 ---

 ![Setup-Banner](https://raw.githubusercontent.com/ExpressLRS/ExpressLRS-hardware/master/img/quick-start.png)

-## Ports Tab Settings
+## Serial RX Setup

 Once you've [wired up](./wiring-up.md) your Receiver to your Flight Controller, you need to setup the UART for Serial RX.
 This is usually done on the Ports Tab of your Flight Controller Configurator.